11 Haunted Places in Washington you need to visit

 Kells Irish Pub, Seattle

-It is not only one of the most haunted locations in Washington state, but is considered to be the most haunted pub in North America and has even been the focus of a couple of different paranormal television shows.
+It is not only one of the most haunted locations in Seattle, it’s considered to be the most haunted pub in North America and has even been the focus of a couple of different paranormal television shows.

-Just some of the unexplained activity that has been documented here includes mirrors spontaneously shattering for no apparent reason, plaster falling from the walls, glasses being swiped off of surfaces by unseen hands, and disembodied voices.
+Some unexplained activity documented here includes mirrors spontaneously shattering for no apparent reason, plaster falling from the walls, glasses being swiped off of surfaces by unseen hands, and disembodied voices.

 Interestingly, some of the bodies that passed through the mortuary here would have been the victims of our next haunted location – Starvation Heights Sanatarium.